Whenever we talk about tools for Amazon FBA sellers, we first recommend sticking with the basics to keep costs low.

-The cost is free for Inventory Lab subscribers (so $49 a month)
+Scoutify is free for Inventory Lab subscribers (so $49 a month).

 Shipping Supplies / Tools

 With this paper tape, we are able to just use 1 piece of tape across the top and bottom seam.
-Then we are comfortable with knowing that it will stay closed.
+Then we feel comfortable knowing that it will stay closed.

 You can set the dial to the length of tape that you need, and when you pull the lever it will automatically cut that size tape for you.
 So just pull the lever, grab the tape and seal the box.
-That easy!
+It's that easy!

-The Dymo Label printer can be used in conjunction with a 3rd party listing service (such as Inventory Lab) so that you can print labels our one at a time, as you add them to a shipment.
+The Dymo Label printer can be used in conjunction with a 3rd party listing service (like Inventory Lab) so you can print labels one at a time, as you add items to a shipment.

-This one printer prints out 1,000’s of labels for us every month, and has run great for over 5 years!
+Our Dymo printer has run great for over 5 years!
 We've never had to replace it or had any problems with it.

 Scotty Peelers are one of those tools that seem pretty insignificant, but are oh-so-helpful!

 I personally prefer the metal version.
-But be careful because I can guarantee that at some point, you WILL get a Scotty Peeler cut, and it will NOT be fun.
-It's like a “right of passage” amongst sellers.
+But be careful, because I can guarantee that at some point, you WILL get a Scotty Peeler cut, and it will NOT be fun.
+It's like a painful “right of passage” among sellers.

-Self sealing poly bags are a staple for anyone who does multi-packs or bundles on Amazon.
+Self sealing poly bags are a staple for anyone who sells multi-packs or bundles on Amazon.

-Also, any products where there is a part exposed needs to be covered.
-So we get these in very large sizes that work for big toys and things like backpacks.
-Gotta protect those things in the Amazon warehouse!
+For those types of items, we get poly bags in very large sizes that work for big toys and things like backpacks, which need to be protected in the Amazon warehouse!